laurabolwell/gwent-paddleboarders/README.md

 🛑🛑🛑🛑🛑 END OF NOTES (to be deleted) 🛑🛑🛑🛑🛑

-## Features

-⚠️⚠️⚠️⚠️⚠️ START OF NOTES (to be deleted) ⚠️⚠️⚠️⚠️⚠️

-In this section, you should go over the different parts of your project, and describe each in a sentence or so.

-You will need to explain what value each of the features provides for the user, focusing on who this website is for, what it is that they want to achieve, and how your project is the best way to help them achieve these things.

-For some/all of your features, you may choose to reference the specific project files that implement them.

-IMPORTANT: Remember to always include a screenshot of each individual feature!

-🛑🛑🛑🛑🛑 END OF NOTES (to be deleted) 🛑🛑🛑🛑🛑

 The website is comprised of six pages, four of which are accessible from the navigation menu (Home, Schedule, Gallery and Contact pages).
-The fifth page is a confirmation page which is shown when the user submits the form on the contact page, and the sixth is a 404 error page which is shown if a user tries to navigate to an incorrect address within the site.
+The fifth page is a confirmation page which is shown when the user submits the form on the contact page, and the sixth is a 404 error page which is shown if a user tries to navigate to an invalid address within the site.

 ### Existing Features